dougbutner/web-4/README.md

 # Author notes

 ## Change Without Conflict
-**No one can stop us** from building collaborative systems with web 4 and even **self-governing**. **We don't need** to "tear down the system" or separate from society to do so. **We can exist** fully embedded in the geopolitical systems around us, while implementing and improving web 4 concepts, the underpinnings of collaborative democracy.
+**No one can stop us** from building collaborative systems with web 4 and even **self-governing**. **We don't need** to "tear down the system" or separate from society to do so. **Web 4 can exist** fully embedded in the geopolitical systems around us, while implementing and improving web 4 concepts, the underpinnings of collaborative democracy.

 If and when the "old system" meets its demise, as all things do, **we can transition rapidly** to a web 4 system like [Effective Collective](https://github.com/dougbutner/effective-collective) or any other, as it will already be in place.